Offer supported lodging for a young person leaving care

 - use of shared facilities including the kitchen, bathroom, lounge and dining room

 - assistance to develop practical skills such as budgeting, shopping, cooking, cleaning, laundry, accessing services and using public transport

 - encouragement to make and sustain healthy positive relationships with friends and family and engage in employment education or training.

 In return for providing accommodation, there are many benefits, including:

-ongoing support and supervision
+- ongoing support and supervision with a named worker

 answering questions about yourself and your life